SaaS Solutions for Your Business and Clients

 It can be considered a subcategory of the wider notion of cloud computing, which refers to a variety of web-based software.

 Yes, cloud solutions and SaaS are essentially two sides of the same coin.
-The tool and the method for executing a common task, they both aim at providing information technology products remotely.
+The tool and the method for executing the same task, they both aim at providing information technology products remotely.
 The difference is that with SaaS you no longer have to maintain neither the servers nor the service available online.

 At its core, SaaS is a subscription-based product distribution model that utilizes central hosting as opposed to the traditional on-premise software with a perpetual license.